himorin/editor-collab/gamepad-input-explainer.md

 * Still to poke at
   * Oculus Go and Touch fires events at the extents of the motion controller bounds.
   * Vive seems to also treat trackpad regions as "being buttons"
-  * Figure out how to add the joint/transform details
+  * figure out how to represent trackpad edge clicks

 #### References:
 * [GitHub - stewdio/THREE.VRController: Support hand controllers for Oculus, Vive, Windows Mixed Reality, Daydream, GearVR, and more by adding VRController to your existing Three.js-based WebVR project.](https://github.com/stewdio/THREE.VRController)